-The Western Australian Government regulates gas prices for small use customers (consuming less than one terajoule per annum) serviced by gas distribution systems in the Mid West/South West Kalgoorlie-Boulder and the Albany supply areas.
-A retailer must have a gas trading licence issued by the Economic Regulation Authority (ERA) to sell gas to these customers.
-The Energy Coordination (Gas Tariffs) Regulations 2000 sets out a cap on the price that retailers can charge small use customers.
+The Western Australian Government regulates gas prices for small use customers (consuming less than one terajoule per annum) serviced by gas distribution systems in the Mid West/South West, Kalgoorlie-Boulder and the Albany supply areas.
+A retailer must have a gas trading licence issued by the Economic Regulation Authority to sell gas to these customers.
+The Energy Coordination (Gas Tariffs) Regulations 2000 provides for a cap on the price that retailers can charge small use customers.

 Retailers that supply large users are not bound by tariff caps.

 In addition to the regulated gas tariff, retailers may charge additional fees.
 The government does not regulate these additional charges.

 All Western Australians now have a choice of gas retailer.
 As of 25 March 2013, Kleenheat Gas joined Alinta Energy in supplying natural gas to small use customers.

 Both Alinta and Kleenheat are licensed to supply natural gas to small use customers in the Mid-West/South-West, Kalgoorlie-Boulder and Albany areas.
 Licensed suppliers may not charge above the regulated price cap but can offer lower prices through non-standard contracts.

 More information on gas supply options is available from the websites below: